Last updated on: 4/3/2023 | Author: ProCon.org

 International and American Methods of Execution

-According to Amnesty International, 18 countries carried out executions in 2020 and used five methods of execution: beheading, electrocution, hanging, lethal injection, and shooting.
+According to Amnesty International, 20 countries carried out executions in 2022 and used four methods of execution: beheading, hanging, lethal injection, and shooting.

-Within the United States, 17 executions were carried out via two methods: electrocution (one person) and lethal injection (16).
-Below, find the methods of execution used globally in 2021, as well as which methods of execution are legal in each of the US states and how often each was used between 1977 (when executions resumed after the US Supreme Court invalidated the death penalty nationally) and 2019.
+Within the United States, 18 executions were carried out via lethal injection.
+Below, find the methods of execution used globally in 2022, as well as which methods of execution are legal in each of the U.S. states and how often each was used between 1977 (when executions resumed after the U.S. Supreme Court invalidated the death penalty nationally) and 2019.

 Beheading